OneDrive Basics How-To Guide

 Select the file or folder you wish to share, then select Share from the menu, the Share icon, or the three-dot Options menu > Share to proceed

-Note: You can allow recipients to edit the file or folder if you wish.
-Select the checkbox if you wish to allow that capability.
+You can allow recipients to edit and download the contents of the file or folder if you wish.
+Select the checkboxes if you wish to allow that capability.

 The shared files will remain in the same place on your home screen and it will appear in the recipient’s Shared with me folder.